StephanMoeller/wilson26/README.md

 ## Learnings
 - Trrs requires a thin neck (blunter from my side, next board should have more spacing)
 - All three printable parts need a brim (at least on my printer prusa mk4) to work.
 This means a little border remains even after the brim is removed.
+- In order for the top to fit on the core, sanding was needed as they are too tight.
+- The bottom of the case has these legs pointing up to hold the core in place.
+This makes it annoying to take apart.
-- My next board will have a pcb (I hope) unless it will be something keywell
+- My next board will have a pcb (I hope) unless it will be something keywell.

+NOTE: Based on these learnings

+h.nnoolouluolhnii..

 ## Special thanks
 I have used way more time experimenting with different keycounts, designs and layouts than I thought I needed to before settling with this.
 During this I got so much help online from so many people that I can't even remember all of them (sorry).